What are learning tours?

-There is thus a call for students to have opportunities to highly develop contemporary soft skills so that they can be relevant and happy in the world they live.
+There is a call for students to have opportunities to highly develop contemporary skills so that they can be relevant and happy in the world they live.
 The research and success stories around the world shows that the focus should not be of content driven schooling supported by standardised testing but on more experiential based pedagogies supporting the growth of skills such as critical thinking, natural curiosity, collaboration, deep empathy, entrepreneurship, innovation, resilience, grit etc. It is with this call that these learning tours are guided.

 Lutheran schools and early childhood services value the richness and diversity of the wider community and other education sectors.
 Positive and strategic partnerships are developed and maintained with students, families, local Christian communities, the broader community and Lutheran education.
 The relationships are built upon support, collaboration, trust and reconciliation.